cloudfoundry/stratos/deploy/kubernetes/README.md

 helm install stratos-ui/console --namespace=console --name my-console
 ```

-> You can change the namespace (--namespace) and the release name (--name) to value of your choice.
+> You can change the namespace (--namespace) and the release name (--name) to values of your choice.

 This will create a Console instance named `my-console` in a namespace called `console` in your Kubernetes cluster.

-You should now be able to access the Console in a web browser by following [the instructions](Accessing the Console) below.
+You should now be able to access the Console in a web browser by following [the instructions](#accessing-the-console) below.

 ## Deploying using the GitHub repository